 We know that passion can fuel dangerous causes but it can also advance the kingdom of God.
 Take a look at this recent video in which a group of Christians in China receive their first Bible. http://www.godtube.com/watch/?v=0FECC1NU

 Am I surprised?
 I shouldn’t be.
 Once I embrace Jesus, will I not embrace His Words?
 Will they not precious to me?
 Will I not be challenged to love what He loves?
 Will I not grow a distaste for the things He hates?

 I’ve asked myself this question today.
-If the Scriptures were taken from me, would I be as upset (on the opposite end of the continuum as those Chinese Christians are joyful?
+If the Scriptures were taken from me, would I be as upset – on the continuum – as those Chinese Christians are joyful?
 Do my friends resemble this particular body of believers?
 If so, our fellowship is contagious and combustible.
 If not, perhaps it’s time to change spiritual company.

 I’ll never leave the company of those who are on the move for Your kingdom.
-I’ll never settle for less than fellowship with passionate worshippers.
+I’ll never settle for less than fellowship with passionate worshipers.
 Amen